KamilleModules/Ekom/doc/database/discounts.md

 - <=
 - >
 - >=
+- >< (between, then this comparison operator expect two arguments separated by a comma, whitespace around the comma has no meaning)

 The values can be any value, or a variable (using the dollar symbol as a prefix).